jenskeiner/lintr/docs/project_plan.md

 - Rules receive a context object when running checks, which encapsulates all information needed for the check.
   - Initially, the context only contains the GitHub repository object.
   - The context can be expanded in the future to provide more information.
+- Mutually exclusive
+  - Rules can be mutually exclusive with others.
+The relationship is bi-directional.
+  - Mutually exclusive rules can be present in the same rule set.
+  - Precedence rules determine which rules in a set are actually active:
+    - Rules in sub-rule sets have lower precedence than rules in parent rule sets.
+    - Tie-braker for rules at the same level is order in list (from lowest to highest).

 ### Rule Sets